Balayage for Brunettes in Englewood, CO: Subtle to Chocolate Tones

 - Consultation: We assess your natural base color, discuss your goals (warm vs. cool, subtle vs. bright), and determine realistic results for your hair type.

 - Hand-painting: Lightener is applied strategically to sections where dimension will be most flattering.
-Placement depends on how you part your hair and where natural movement occurs.
+Placement depends on how your hair naturally moves and where brightness will have the most impact.

 - Processing: Dark hair requires more processing time than lighter bases to lift pigment.
 We monitor carefully to avoid over-processing.

 - Toning: After rinsing the lightener, toner is applied to neutralize warmth or enhance desired tones.
-This is what creates the finished look.
+This is what creates the final tone and overall finish.

 - Styling: Your hair is styled to show how balayage enhances movement and texture.